kazreagan/InspireMe/README.md

-# 🧪 InspireMe API — Powered by Flask on Android 🤖
+# InspireMe API — Powered by Flask on Android

 Welcome to **InspireMe**, a minimalist **Motivational Quote API & Web App** crafted with **Flask running on Android via Termux**.
-This project is a showcase of creativity, adaptability, and raw coding energy — built entirely on a mobile device, yet polished for a portfolio.
+This project is a showcase of creativity, adaptability and raw coding energy built entirely on a mobile device yet polished for a portfolio.

 ---

-## 🌟 Live Features
+## Live Features
 - 🎯 API Endpoint: `/quote` returns a random motivational quote in JSON.
 - ✨ Smooth animated UI that breathes with glassmorphism aesthetics.
 - 📱 Fully responsive design — from mobile screens to large desktops.